Jierulin/hw8/README.md

 d.
 Identify at least least 2 things you did not understand from the reading
   1. What does the codes mean and do.
-  2. What's the logic behind the breadboard layout?
+  2. What's the logic behind eacj breadboard layout?